If You’re Not Using AI to Use AI, You’re Doing it Wrong.

 How I turned an idea into a short film in under 24 hours using ChatGPT, Midjourney, and Veo3.

-The secret to making something great with AI isn’t about knowing which tool to use—it’s about which tools to use together and how to use them.
+The secret to making something great with AI isn’t about knowing which tool to use—it’s about how to use the tools together.

-That’s the experiment I ran: take one loose idea and, in less than a day, turn it into a working short film using nothing but ChatGPT, Midjourney, and Google Veo.
+That’s the experiment I ran: take a loose idea and, in less than a day, turn it into a working short film using nothing but ChatGPT, Midjourney, and Google Veo.

-Here’s how it came together—and why “using AI to use AI” might be the real creative unlock.
+Here’s how it came together and why “using AI to use AI” might be the real creative secret sauce.

 Start with a Foundation